for-giobbe/phy/Multiple Sequence Alignement & filtering.md

 	done
 ```

-I am also sharing an home-made shell script for the purpose, you can test it and study its structure for the next lesson.
+I am also sharing an home-made [script](https://github.com/for-giobbe/phy/blob/master/scripts/msa.sh) for the purpose, you can test it and study its structure for the next lesson.

 ---